Posted by: Northwest Eye in General on January 19, 2026

 Discuss Risks and Complications of Scleral Buckle Surgery

 Regular follow-up appointments are crucial to monitor your eye’s condition and ensure the procedure’s effectiveness.
 This allows for prompt action should any complications arise.
 As one eye care provider shared, “You will need close follow-up care with your surgeon to see if the procedure was effective.”
-It’s also important to note that the is designed to remain in place permanently, providing long-term support to the weakened or detached retina.
+It’s also important to note that the scleral buckle is designed to remain in place permanently, providing long-term support to the weakened or detached retina.
 We are here to help you through this process, ensuring you feel supported every step of the way.

 Conclusion